 periodSeconds: 60

 This setting means that the HPA is allowed to remove a maximum of 4 pods within a 1-minute period.
-In similar ways, you could restrict scale-up operations as well.
+Similarly, you could restrict scale-up operations.

-Merging these - both the stabilization windows and the rate limits - you can configure your HPA as follows:
+Merging these, both the stabilization windows and the rate limits, you can configure your HPA as:

 apiVersion: autoscaling/v2